kube-vip/kube-vip/docs/usage/on-prem/index.md

 { ... a second or so later ... }

-$ k get svc
+$ kubectl get svc
 NAME         TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)        AGE kubernetes   ClusterIP      10.96.0.1       <none>          443/TCP        17m
 nginx-dhcp   LoadBalancer   10.97.150.208   192.168.0.155   80:31184/TCP   3s
 ```

-### Using UPNP to expose a service to the outside world
+### Using UPnP to expose a Service to the outside world

-With the latest release of `kube-vip` > 0.2.1, it is possible to expose a load-balancer on a specific port and using UPNP (on a supported gateway) expose this service to the inte
+With `kube-vip` > 0.2.1, it is possible to expose a Service of type `LoadBalancer` on a specific port to the Internet by using UPnP (on a supported gateway).
-rnet.

 Most simple networks look something like the following:

 `<----- <internal network 192.168.0.0/24> <Gateway / router> <external network address> ----> Internet`

-Using UPNP we can create a matching port on the `<external network address>` allowing your service to be exposed to the internet.
+Using UPnP we can create a matching port on the `<external network address>` allowing your Service to be exposed to the Internet.

-#### Enable UPNP
+#### Enable UPnP

-Add the following to the `kube-vip` `env:` section, and the rest should be completely automated.
+Add the following to the `kube-vip` `env:` section of either the static Pod or DaemonSet for `kube-vip`, and the rest should be completely automated.

-**Note** some environments may require (Unifi) will require `Secure mode` being `disabled` (this allows a host with a different address to register a port)
+**Note** some environments may require (Unifi) `Secure mode` being `disabled` (this allows a host with a different address to register a port).

 ```
 - name: enableUPNP
   value: "true"
 ```

-#### Exposing a service
+#### Exposing a Service

-To expose a port successfully we'll need to change the command slightly:
+To expose a port successfully, we'll need to change the command slightly:

 `--target-port=80` the port of the application in the pods (HTT/NGINX)
-`--port=32380` the port the service will be exposed on (and what you should connect to in order to receive traffic from the service)
+`--port=32380` the port the Service will be exposed on (and what you should connect to in order to receive traffic from the Service)

 `kubectl expose deployment plunder-nginx --port=32380 --target-port=80 --type=LoadBalancer --namespace plunder`

-The above example should expose a port on your external (internet facing address), that can be tested externally with:
+The above example should expose a port on your external (Internet facing) address that can be tested externally with:

 ```
 $ curl externalIP:32380